pyvideo/richard/docs/contributors/dev_layout.rst

    richard
    |- docs/          -- documentation
-   |- requirements/  -- requirements files for pip
+   |-src/
      \- richard/       -- richard django project
          |- base/       -- base code shared by the other apps
+         |- config/     -- settings and configuration
          |- pages/      -- code for "about", "contac", etc pages
          |- sampledata/ -- code for loading sampledata from apps
          |- sitenews/   -- code for sitenews
          \- videos/     -- code for videos and search

 Here's what's there: